Saturday, February 27, 2021 on Zoom

 Thank you to alumni storytellers Tenecia Phillips, Tina Howard, for story coaching support; to Tenecia, also, for emceeing; to Denise Uyehara for behind the scenes tech support / training; and to Lisa Bowden for the Motherfield vision.

-TICKETS NOW AVAILABLE HERE.
-Ticket sales close at midnight MT Feb 26.
+Ticket sales closed at midnight MT Feb 26.

 The inspiration for Notes came from a phrase used by Joy Harjo on her blog decades ago: the motherfield refers to the imaginal, paradoxical colliding that happens only there and which requires an honest poetry to understand.
 Difficult truths exist side by side—between grief and beauty, ineffable and mundane, boundlessness and numbing routine is a sacred and profane space.
 We speak and listen into these stories to keep the narratives and knowledges about mothering complicated and real, to pierce the veil of perfection and isolation, and to make explicit our invisibilized labors.